 Book a commercial energy audit

 Booking a commercial energy audit is a great starting point if you are trying to make your business more energy-efficient.
-A fully trained energy auditor will visit your business site and assess the energy performance of your property and business operations.
+A fully trained energy auditor will visit your business site and assess the energy performance of your property and business operations with a green energy survey.
 Then, you can complete the recommended upgrades to make your building more energy-efficient.
 Some of the most effective ways to improve the energy efficiency of your commercial property include replacing old windows and doors to eliminate cold drafts and installing additional insulation material to help prevent heat from escaping.
 You should also book any other energy audits that are needed in your business.
 For instance, you will need to arrange a TM44 inspection at least once every five years if you own an air conditioning unit with a cooling capacity of more than 12kW.
 This is a legal requirement, but it is also a fantastic way to identify opportunities to make your cooling system more energy-efficient and cost-effective.

 Replace desktop computers with laptops